mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 After the tests are done and we're happy, we **mark the model for production**: on the W&B web interface, we go to the project artifacts, select the desired one and add to it the tag `prod`.

-Then, wwhen getting the artifact use that tag:
+Then, when getting the artifact use that tag:

 ```python
 import wandb